 The Heidelberg Tun is the world’s largest wine barrel.
 It was built in 1751 from 130 trunks of oak.
 The vat is seven meters high, eight and half meters wide and holds 220,000 liters of wine.
 There is a dance floor built atop the barrel and visitors are invited to climb the stairs for a quick dance.
 Farmers were taxed by wine; the wine was collected and stored in the vat.
 The vat was connected to the throne hall by a pump system.
 There was an endless supply for guests.
 Be sure to stop in the castle’s wine cellar and taste the regions Reislings before you leave.

-You can reach the castle by funicular or take the steep footpath of 315 steps to top.
+The Heidelberg Castle funicular will transport up up the hill or take the steep footpath of 315 steps to top.
 Be sure to check the schedule of events when planning your visit.
-Castle Illuminated and fireworks occur every June, July and September.
+Heidelberg Castle Illuminated and fireworks occur every June, July and September.
 There is also a Castle Festival of theater and concert performances in the summer months.